-Zedekiah: “I shot this image on Feb 3, 2017 after the large storm passed through the area.
-I am flying northbound and in this image I am directly above the Red Rock park visitor’s center shooting to the west.
+Zedekiah: “I shot these images after the large storm passed through the area.
+I am flying northbound and in this image, I am directly above the Red Rock park visitor’s center shooting to the west.
 It is very early in the morning and the clouds are casting beautiful shadows across the valley.”

 In the desert around Red Rock Canyon and the Spring Mountains water can be very scarce.
 However, Red Rock Canyon contains more than 40 springs, and numerous natural catchment basins (known as tanks or tinajas).
 With a source of dependable water, plant and animal life is richer and more concentrated here than in the surrounding desert.
 This abundance of food sources made Red Rock Canyon very attractive to First Nations hunters and gatherers such as the Southern Paiute and the much older Archaic, or Desert Culture Tribes.
 These people traveled in small mobile groups ranging over vast areas following seasonal plant foods.
 Red Rock Canyon was an important stop on these seasonal rounds.

 The more settled agricultural groups in the area, such as the First Nations Patayan Culture, who resided along the banks of the upper and lower Colorado River near the site of modern-day Hoover Dam, along with the Anasazi have left artifacts indicating they either traded for goods or traveled to Red Rock Canyon for its resources.
 Red Rock Canyon is considerably higher in elevation than the river valley homelands of these two groups and as such had several higher altitude plant and animal types that would have been unavailable at the lower elevations.
 Anasazi Indians either visited Red Rock Canyon or at the very least traded with resident Tribes because pieces of broken Anasazi pottery ceramics have been discovered in the canyon.